4. Request for further information

 If your request is not supported, then you have 14 days to supply the information or you can apply to the Victorian Civil and Administrative Tribunal (VCAT) to review this decision.

-Missing the due date for further information
+What if I miss the due date for further information?

 If you do not provide us with all the requested information or write to request more time before the deadline, your application will lapse and you will need to submit a new planning permit application and pay the fee again.
+An application that has lapsed cannot be re-commenced.

-See the below steps for more information about what's involved in the planning permit process
+See the steps below for more information about what's involved in the planning permit process: